Far too many young people continue to be drawn into areas of violence, exploitation, and county lines. Let’s draw the line, together. Learn more.

 Working in partnership with parents and carers

-Our aim is to work in partnership with parents and carers to remove students’ barriers to attendance.
-We strive to establish good working relationships with the families of our students through good communication and regular meetings to address on-going attendance concerns.
-If necessary, we signpost our families to specialist support services who can work with us in a multi-agency approach.
+Our aim is to work in partnership with parents and carers to remove students barriers to attendance.
+We strive to establish good working relationships through good communication and regular meetings to address on-going attendance concerns.
+If necessary, we signpost to specialist support services who can work with us in a multi-agency approach.

 Attendance targets – recording and monitoring

-The Colleges will use PICS CRM system for keeping the attendance records and regular monitoring will be carried out by the Lead Teacher and designated staff.
-The Lead Teacher or designated staff member will provide regular updates to the Senior Leadership Team on a termly basis in the following areas:
+The Colleges will use the PICS CRM system for keeping attendance records, and regular monitoring will be carried out by the Lead Teacher and designated staff.
+The Lead Teacher or designated staff member will provide regular updates to the Senior Leadership Team (SLT) on a termly basis in the following areas:

 Escalations stages